purvawaingankar/Growth-Analysis-Dashboard/README.md

-# Growth-Analysis-Dashboard
-Problem Statement:
+Growth Analysis Sales Dashboard in Power BI 📊💼
-The company, despite an increase in their total sale each year, the profit rate is not been growing consistently.
-We must analyze the issue and recommend changes to maintain the company’s growth.
+⭐ The company has seen consistent growth in total sales each year.
+However, the profit rate has not been growing consistently, leading to a need for deeper analysis to identify the gaps and suggest improvements.
+This dashboard was created to uncover key insights into the sales and profit trends, customer behavior, and product performance.

-Analysis:
-The key metrics such as total sales and profit, current year sales and profit, total number of products sold, order count and the CAGR are used to understand whether the company is making the profit or loss in the ongoing year and to do comparison.
-For growth analysis we need to understand various factors such as,
-1. Sales Trends
-• From bar chart, we can clearly understand that there is consistent growth in the sales of the company every year, but the profit remains almost same every year.
-2. Category
-• Tree map helps us to understand that which products contributes least to the sales growth and it belongs to which category.
-3. Months
-• Top 5 highest performing months help us to understand that people order mostly during festival seasons.
-4. Returns
-• The return percentage can determine various factor including product quality, defective products and product quantity issues.
-• The highest return product according to region helps to determine whether which product has been returning the most and is that for all region or for any particular region.
-5. Profit
-• The profit is the main factor of the company and analyzing it will help to determine the growth of sales.
-Filtering out the data according to region, years and category helps us to clearly understand the reason and view the required data.

-Conclusion:
+🎯 The goal was to design a comprehensive sales dashboard in Power BI that would allow the company to:
+Track sales trends and profit growth
+Analyze sales performance by category, month, and region Understand the impact of returns and defective products on the profit margin Provide actionable insights for improving operational efficiency and customer satisfaction

+🛠️ To address the company's needs, the dashboard was designed with multiple key metrics and interactive visualizations:
+Sales Trends 📈: A bar chart that clearly shows year-over-year sales growth, helping to visualize whether the company's increasing sales align with consistent profit growth.
+Category Analysis 🏷️: A tree map showing which product categories contribute least to sales growth, allowing the company to focus on improving underperforming categories.
+Month-wise Performance 📅: A chart that highlights the Top 5 highest performing months, showcasing peak seasons and guiding the company to adjust strategies for festive periods.
+Return Analysis 🔄: A visualization showing return percentages and highlighting high-return products by region to uncover quality or supply issues.
+Profit Analysis 💰: Detailed analysis filtering profit by region, year, and category, pinpointing specific areas where profit margins are low and suggesting areas for improvement.

+📊 With these actionable insights, the company now has the ability to:
+Identify which products and categories need attention to improve sales and profits Plan strategically for high-performing months and seasonal sales Detect product issues leading to high returns, thus improving product quality and customer satisfaction Adjust marketing and operational strategies based on profit trends, ensuring continued growth and profitability.

-The company’s growth can be maintained by focusing on improving operational efficiency and enhancing customer satisfaction.
-Implementing the recommended strategies will not only sustain the company’s growth but will also increase its profit margins leading to company better future.
+By focusing on operational efficiency and addressing key problem areas, the company can sustain its growth and increase its profit margins, securing a better future for the business. 📈✨